On The West Coast, Ports Brace For Steel Tariffs

 Some steel manufacturers around the U.S. say the Trump administration's tariffs will let them create jobs.
 But on the West Coast, many ports rely on steel from Pacific Rim countries that are subject to the tariffs.

-The tariffs have drawn criticism from factories, economists and even Republican congresswoman Jaime Hererra Beutler.
-She represents southwest Washington, a region where many counties flipped for Trump and voted Republican in 2016, one for the first time since Herbert Hoover was elected in 1928.
+The tariffs have drawn criticism from factories, economists and even Republican Rep. Jaime Hererra Beutler, who represents southwest Washington — a region where many counties flipped for Trump and voted Republican in 2016.
+One of those did so for the first time since Herbert Hoover was elected in 1928.

-In a letter to the President, Herrera Beutler urged the administration to reconsider the tariffs.
+In a letter to the president, Herrera Beutler urged the administration to reconsider the tariffs.
 She said they will drive up costs for companies in nearby towns that make products from imported steel.

-One of them is Steelscape, a steel coating plant with facilities in southern California and Kalama, Washington.
+One of them is Steelscape, a steel-coating plant with facilities in Southern California and Kalama, Washington.

 "None of us make our own steel so we're totally reliant on raw materials coming in," says Scott Cooley, the vice president of sales and customer service for Steelscape.